qiime2/amplicon-docs/docs/explanations/getting-started.md

 [^tutorial-interfaces]: Transitioning all of our tutorials to provide instructions for different interfaces is a work in progress (as of 26 February 2025).
  In the meantime, some may include only command line instructions.

-[^developing-plugins]: If you become interested in building and distributing your own QIIME 2 plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).
+[^developing-plugins]: If you become interested in building and distributing your own plugins, for marker gene or any other type of analysis, you can refer to our developer manual, [Developing with QIIME 2](https://develop.qiime2.org).

 [^view-options]: Other options for viewing `.qza` and `.qzv` files are discussed [here](https://use.qiime2.org/en/latest/how-to-guides/view-visualizations.html).